HK1994/designing-data-intensive-applications-notes/designing-data-intensive-applications-notes.md

 Hash table index also has limitations:
 - Hash table must fit in memory.
 Could maintain on disk but super painful and slow.
 - Range queries are not efficient, looking for sequences requires looking up every key.

+### SSTables and LSM-Trees

+### B-Trees

+B-Trees are the standard index implementation in almost all relational databases, and many non-relational databases use them too.

+Like SSTables, B-Trees keep key-value pairs sorted by key, which allows efficient key-value lookups and range queries.

+B-Trees break the database down into fixed size _blocks_ or _pages_, traditionally 4kb in siz, and read or write one page at a time.

+Each page can be identified using an address or location, which allows one page to refer to another, similar to a pointer.